HelmholtzW/Connect4/README.md

 A compact research playground for experimenting with deep Q-learning variants on the classic **Connect 4** game.

+*This project was created during my time at the University of Groningen as part of the Honours Program.*

 The repository contains:

 * A lightweight Connect 4 environment implemented in pure NumPy